gorkalarralde/M5Racing/README.md

  - 5" HMI REALTIME DASHBOARD

-If I have seen further than others, it is by standing upon the shoulders of giants.
+If I have seen further than others, it is by standing upon the shoulders of giants:

+- Luis Sáenz (luissaenz1987@gmail.com) for 3D CAD and Prototyping.
+- Fermín (now.pcb.now@gmail.com) for PCB Design and Prototyping.